carpentries-incubator/OpenRefine-humanities-lesson/_episodes/02-filter-exclude-sort.md

 There are many entries in our data table.
 We can filter it to work on a subset of the data in the list for the next set of operations.
 Please ensure you perform this step to save time during the class.

-1. Click the down arrow next to `scientificName` > `Text filter`.
-A `scientificName` facet will appear on the left margin.
+1. Click the down arrow next to `Author` > `Text filter`.
+A `Author` facet will appear on the left margin.
-2. Type in `bai` and press return.
-There are 48 matching rows of the original 35549 rows (and these rows are selected for the subsequent steps).
+2. Type in `arch` and press return.
+There are 14 matching rows of the original 99 rows (and these rows are selected for the subsequent steps).
 3. At the top, change the view to `Show` 50 `rows`.
 This way you will see all the matching rows.

 > ## Exercise
 >
-> 1. What scientific names (genus and species) are selected by this procedure?
+> 1. What author names are selected by this procedure?
-> 2. How would you restrict this to one of the species selected?
+> 2. How would you restrict this to one of the author selected?
 >
 > > ## Solution
 > > 1.
-Do `Facet` > `Text facet` on the `scientificName` column after filtering.
+Do `Facet` > `Text facet` on the `Author` column after filtering.
 This will show that
-> > two names match your filter criteria.
-They are `Baiomys taylori` and `Chaetodipus baileyi`.
+> > four names match your filter criteria.
+They are `Church of England.
+Archdeaconry of Surrey` and `Church of England.
+Archdeaconry of Worcester`.
 > > 2.
 To restrict to only one of these two species, you could make the search case sensitive or
-> > you could split the `scientificName` column into species and genus before filtering or
+> > you could split the `Author` column into species and genus before filtering or
 > > you could include more letters in your filter.
 > >
 > {: .solution}